-In addition to the fact that the LTMs method has not been applied to Goodwin model yet, two further reasons led us to deal in our investigation with its original formulation, too.
+In addition to the fact that the LTMs method has not been applied to the Goodwin model yet, two further reasons led us to deal with its original formulation in our investigation.

-The first one is to provide robustness to the results that we shall obtain for the model modified formulation, which indeed in their general conclusions do not depend on the particular expression of the equations involved, as long as we enter the class of Hamiltonian systems considered in [18].
-Only the kind of geometrical configuration for orbits in the phase plane, and thus the way to use the LTMs method, could vary according to the formulation of the model equations and on the basis of how they depend on the parameter that is periodically perturbed.
-We remark that different nonlinear expressions for the real wage bargaining function and for the investment function could be sensible, as well.
-Nonetheless, we chose two formulations that, in addition to have been already considered in the existing literature, satisfy the conditions found in [18] ensuring that the center is nonisochronous and that orbits lie in the feasible region, i.e., the unit square, since the state variables, being wage share in national income and proportion of labor force employed, can neither be negative, nor exceed unity.
+The first one is to provide robustness to the results that we obtain for the model modified formulation, which, indeed, in their general conclusions do not depend on the particular expression of the equations involved, as long as we enter the class of Hamiltonian systems considered in [8].
+Only the kind of geometrical configuration for orbits in the phase plane, and, thus, the way to use the LTMs method, could vary according to the formulation of the model equations and on the basis of how they depend on the parameter that is periodically perturbed.
+We remark that different nonlinear expressions for the real wage bargaining function, and for the investment function, could be sensible, as well.
+Nonetheless, we chose two formulations that, in addition to having already been considered in the existing literature, satisfy the conditions found in [8], ensuring that the center is nonisochronous and that orbits lie in the feasible region, i.e., the unit square, since the state variables, being wage share in national income and proportion of labor force employed, can neither be negative, nor exceed unity.

-The second reason for considering Goodwin original formulation of the growth cycle model lies in the possibility of showing how to use the LTMs method to prove the existence of chaotic sets lying inside the unit square, despite the previously mentioned issue with the orbit position in the original Goodwin setting.
+The second reason for considering the Goodwin original formulation of the growth cycle model lies in the possibility of showing how to use the LTMs method to prove the existence of chaotic sets lying inside the unit square, despite the previously mentioned issue with the orbit position in the original Goodwin setting.
 Namely, the chaotic sets are contained in the detected pair of linked annuli, that jointly constitute an invariant set under the action of the Poincaré map obtained as composition of the Poincaré maps associated with the unperturbed system and the perturbed one, since each annulus, being made of periodic orbits, is invariant under the action of the Poincaré map describing the corresponding regime.
-Choosing then linked together annuli contained in the unit square solves the problem.
-As our illustrative examples will show, this can be done even when dealing with parameter configurations analogous to those considered in [8, 14].
-We stress that the issue with the orbit position did not occur in [30], since the variables in the original Lotka-Volterra model, describing the size of the prey and the predator populations, are not confined to lie in the unit square.
+Choosing linked together annuli contained in the unit square solves the problem.
+As our illustrative examples show, this can be done even when dealing with parameter configurations analogous to those considered in [6,7].
+We stress that the issue with the orbit position did not occur in [23], since the variables in the original Lotka-Volterra model, describing the size of prey and predator populations, are not confined to lying in the unit square.

 The remainder of the paper is organized as follows.
-In Section 2 we recall the original formulation of Goodwin growth cycle model and we explain how to apply the LTMs method to such context, highlighting the differences with [30].
-In Section 3 we introduce the modified formulation of Goodwin model, for which we check the existence of chaotic dynamics via the LTMs technique.
-In Section 4 we recall the definitions and the results connected with the LTMs method that have been used in the preceding sections.
-In Section 5 we conclude.
-The Appendix contains the mathematical proof of our results, as well as some related comments.
+In Section 2, we recall the original formulation of the Goodwin growth cycle model and we explain how to apply the LTMs method in such a context, highlighting the differences with [23].
+In Section 3, we introduce the modified formulation of the Goodwin model, for which we check the existence of chaotic dynamics by means of the LTMs technique.
+In Section 4, we recall the definitions and the results connected with the LTMs method used in the preceding sections.
+In Section 5, we conclude.
+Appendix A contains the mathematical proof of our results, as well as some related comments.

-2 The LTMs method for Goodwin model original formulation
+2. The LTMs Method for the Goodwin Model Original Formulation

-Following Goodwin seminal idea in [13] of studying forced models in economics, we are going to apply the Linked Twist Maps (henceforth, LTMs) method, whose main features are described in Section 4, to his celebrated growth cycle model, in order to show the effects produced on its dynamics by the exogenous periodic variation in one of the model parameters, whose seasonal oscillation is empirically grounded.
+Following Goodwin's seminal idea in [1], of studying forced models in economics, we apply the Linked Twist Maps (henceforth, LTMs) method, the main features of which are described in Section 4, to his celebrated growth cycle model, in order to show the effects produced on its dynamics by the exogenous periodic variation in one of the model parameters, the seasonal oscillation of which is empirically grounded.